-- (1) A person must not, without a permit, busk on Council land or a road or a public place. - (2) A permit issued for busking must contain conditions that: - (a) sound amplification equipment may only be used subject to any requirements of Council as to sound volume; - (b) no permit may be issued for longer than six months but that a renewal may be applied for after that time; - (c) Council reserves the right to revoke the permit at any time; - (d) no permit holder may sell or offer or expose for sale any article or commodity; - (e) any drawings, sketches, artwork made on any footpath must be limited to the use of easily erasable non-permanent medium such as chalk, charcoal or pastel and must not be crayon, paint or any other permanent or marking medium; - (f) the busker must comply with all the directions of the Victoria Police or an Authorised Officer which might include ceasing busking or moving from the busking location where congestion or inconvenience is being caused to other road users; and - (g) that no busker may advertise or associate his or her busking with advertising in conjunction with any performance. - (3) In determining whether to grant a permit to busk, Council must take into account whether: - (a) any undue obstruction will be caused to pedestrians or traffic in the area specified; and - (b) any interference will be caused in relation to other approved activities in the area specified.
+- A person must not, without a permit, busk on Council land or a road or a public place. - (2) A permit issued for busking must contain conditions that: - (a) sound amplification equipment may only be used subject to any requirements of Council as to sound volume; - (b) no permit may be issued for longer than six months but that a renewal may be applied for after that time; - (c) Council reserves the right to revoke the permit at any time; - (d) no permit holder may sell or offer or expose for sale any article or commodity; - (e) any drawings, sketches, artwork made on any footpath must be limited to the use of easily erasable non-permanent medium such as chalk, charcoal or pastel and must not be crayon, paint or any other permanent or marking medium: - (f) the busker must comply with all the directions of the Victoria Police or an Authorised Officer which might include ceasing busking or moving from the busking location where congestion or inconvenience is being caused to other road users; and - (g) that no busker may advertise or associate his or her busking with advertising in conjunction with any performance. - (3) In determining whether to grant a permit to busk, Council must take into account whether: - (a) any undue obstruction will be caused to pedestrians or traffic in the area specified; and - (b) any interference will be caused in relation to other approved activities in the area specified. - (4) A person must not, without a permit, spruik on any road or municipal place or from any private property onto any road or municipal place.